luiscarlos63/TCP_IP_chat/README.md

   4. Exchange messages in the chat.

-# P.S.
+# P.S
 There are a few versions for this programs.
 To find them go to **tags** and choose the one that it fits you